RoboticMind/Gridcoin-Site/Wiki/FAQ.md

 ## I lose my stakeweight after receiving PoR?
 The "maturecoin-creationprocess" is starting again after each mined PoR?

-Yes that is normal, because your node builds up a set of stakeable coins and once you stake them the process takes about 4 more hours to get new mature coins, unless some have been found in between (it's a constant process).
+Yes that is normal because your node builds up a set of stakeable coins and once you stake them the process takes about 4 more hours to get new mature coins, unless some have been found in between (it's a constant process).

-## Can I stake with encrypted wallet?
+## Can I stake with an encrypted wallet?

 Yes, but you have to unlock it first.
 It's recommended to unlock it "for staking only".